Indian start-ups focus on diagnostic tests to reduce antibiotic resistance

 “India has one of the highest rates of antibiotic resistance rates in the world.
 Indian scientists should be active and should be at the forefront of the research to develop a rapid diagnostic test that can help the Indian doctors and doctors around the world to select the right antibiotic, at the right time.
 I am so happy to see excellent Indian teams develop a very good diagnostic.”

-Dr Abdul Ghafur, Coordinator of the Chennai Declaration, Consultant in Infectious Diseases and Longitude Prize Advisory Panel member
+– Dr Abdul Ghafur, coordinator of the Chennai Declaration, consultant in infectious diseases and Longitude Prize Judge

 The accelerator programme was followed by competitive pitches for our newest monetary awards, called Boost Grants, of up to £100,000.
 These grants are sponsored by BIRAC, which has had a long standing partnership with Nesta since the launch of the Longitude Prize in 2014.

 Day 1: The accelerator programme

 The first day began with a welcome from the hosts and an update on the Longitude Prize with an overview of our plans for 2019.
 Dr Penny Wilson, from Innovate UK and a Longitude Prize Committee Member, gave her perspective as a judge, highlighting the strengths and weaknesses of Longitude Prize applications so far, and explained what she hoped to see from teams in the future:

 ”Data speaks for itself, and I want to see data!
 A number of teams across the world have a brilliant idea, now they need to go and prove it and show us the data… some of the teams in India were missing the right partnerships.
 What part of your product could be better and is there anyone you can partner with have the solution?
 It’s important to be working with the right people and not reinvent the wheel especially for the Longitude Prize because it is first-past-the-post.”

 – Dr Penny Wilson, Innovate UK and Longitude Prize Committee Member